sndyuk/nginx_select_lang_module/README.md

-# Nginx HTTP Select Lang modlue
+# Nginx HTTP Select Lang module
 Chooses a suitable language from key-values and set it in the variable.

 ### Installation